coral-streaming/coral/docs/Actors-KafkaProducerActor.md

 {% endhighlight %}

 ## Trigger
-The `KafkaProducerActor` only does useful work if the trigger is connected.
-The trigger JSON needs to contain a field `message`.
-The value of this field is send to Kafka.
-The optional field `key` contains the key to use.

-#### Example
-{% highlight json %}
-{
-    "key": "somekey",
-    "message": {
-        "key1": "value1",
-        "key2": "value2"
-    }
-}
-{% endhighlight %}
+The `KafkaProducerActor` is triggered by incoming JSON messages.
+The entire JSON object is sent to the Kafka topic specified in the constructor.

 ## Emit
-The `KafkaProducerActor` emits nothing.
-Conceptually, the Kafka stream can be thought of as emit.
+The `KafkaProducerActor` emits nothing to other actors.
+Its only output is the message that it puts on Kafa.

 ## State
-The `KafkaProducerActor` keeps no state.
+The `KafkaProducerActor` does not keep state.

 ## Collect
 The `KafkaProducerActor` does not collect state from other actors.